Rebeusca/computationalMathAssignments/README.md

     - ✅ Compares absolute error against high-precision integrals for polynomial, trigonometric, and exponential functions;
     - ✅ Plots error convergence in semilog scale for each method and function.

+- Question 05:
+    - ✅ Implements Gauss-Legendre quadrature for numerical integration;
+    - ✅ Approximates definite integrals using computed Legendre roots and weights;
+    - ✅ Compares numerical result with exact integral for validation.

 ## How to run locally:

 **You need to have installed:**